 In principle measurement of the point spread function will give both the spatial extent of the intensity pattern at the focal plane - the equivalent waist radius, and, by Fourier transform, the angular spread of the beam in the far field.
 However, because we only measure the intensity it is not always possible to unambiguously disentangle the effects of any multi-mode response of the feedhorns and aberrations caused by misalignment or other systematic errors in the telescope simulator and/or instrument optics.
-It is highly desirable therefore to make a direct measurement of the angular extent of the beam filling factor compared to the full aperture of the telescope and is therefore a direct measurement of the point source coupling efficiency of the instrument.
+It is highly desirable therefore to make a direct measurement of the angular extent of the beam directly at the instrument pupil image.
+This measurement also has the advantage of giving the beam filling factor compared to the full aperture of the telescope and is therefore a direct measurement of the point source coupling efficiency of the instrument.